Kabali: Online piracy issue

 On 19 July 2016, three days prior to the film's worldwide release, it was reported that pirated copies of the film were leaked online in darknet.
 The Indian Express reported that although the leaked copies were available only in the darknet, many fake links were being circulated in the web.
 The makers of the film had approached Madras High Court in anticipation of piracy and had requested the authority to ensure that it does not happen.
 CBFC chief Pahlaj Nihalani commented on the issue by saying that the leak had nothing to do with his office in Mumbai and reiterated the fact that Kabali, a Tamil film, was certified by CBFC's Chennai office.
 He also added that the leak would not have much effect on the film's box office collection.

 Two days later, on 21 July 2016, a two-minute long sequence of the film was also leaked online, which subsequently went viral on an instant messaging app, WhatsApp.
 Commenting on the leak, producer Kalaippuli S Thanu said, "Watching Thalaivar entry on phone or computer won't give you goosebumps.
 Say thank you to pirates, let's watch it in theaters from Friday" through his Twitter account.
 The News Minute reported that the sequence leak, which carried English as well as Arabic subtitles, could have been released from Gulf countries.

 Following the film's release, a partial copy which had been filmed with a mobile phone in a cinema was posted to Vimeo, but was subsequently removed from the website.

 Alternate ending

 The Malaysian version of the film proceeds beyond the fade to black and offers a concrete ending, stating that Kabali surrendered to the police.
 This alternate ending was created at the behest of Film Censorship Board of Malaysia, which does not allow showcasing of policemen encouraging violence.

-Caste issues
+Caste depiction

-Some reviewers attacked the movie for portraying Rajinikanth as a dalit leader.
-The film was targeted for depicting Dalit caste which the whole team refused to accept.
-However, some dalit outfits referred it as a Dalit movie.
+The protagonist, Kabali, is specifically depicted in the film as a Dalit (a term for marginalised caste groups in India) which engendered controversy with some groups viewing it as a form of caste politics.
+Though Dalit organisations appreciated the positive portrayal; scholar Stalin Rajangam opined it to be a response to the 2012 Dharmapuri violence against Dalits.